PROFeNoM/AlphaZero/README.md

 ```
 The GPU should appear in the list.

 ## Usage

 ### Supervised learning

-A supervised learning process can be initiated, using GNUGo's scores to set policy's values, and win probability for the value.
+Unsupervised learning can be a long journey on traditional hardware.
+For this reason, a supervised learning process can be initiated, using GNUGo's scores to set policy's values, and win probability for the value.
 The process is divided in two stages:

 **1.** Generate the dataset.
 ```shell